geraldine-mor/christmas-magic/README.md

 The imagery focuses on clear, Christmas-themed visuals that are easy to recognize during gameplay, helping players quickly identify card pairs while maintaining a cheerful holiday atmosphere.

+The game cards were created with [Adobe Firefly](https://firefly.adobe.com/generate/image).

 ## 3. Features